Beamter: Designations of office

 Salary Orders B, C, W and R all belong to the Senior Service; the Order B follows on from Order A.

 Some titles can roughly be compared to offices held by British or other civil servants.

-Overview

 There are also colonels in B3 paygrade.
 The paygrade of a brigadier general is B6, that of a major general B7, that of a lieutenant general B9 and that of a full general B10.